District Attorney says no charges for officers involved in shooting

 District Attorney Ismael Ozanne’s Office concluded shortly after noon on Monday, August 12 that there is no potential criminal court liability for Village of Mount Horeb police officers involved in the fatal shooting that occurred outside Mount Horeb Middle School on May 1.

 Over the past three months, the District Attorney received briefings from investigators, inspected the shooting scene, reviewed investigative reports, diagrams, photographs and video evidence.
-Just minutes after Ozanne’s announcement Monday, the Wisconsin Department of Justice’s Division of Criminal Investigation released a vast library of documents, including a 1,602-page investigative report, a 12-page cover letter, and 41 digital records including videos and photos collected after the shooting, including both body camera and squad camera footage.
+Just minutes after Ozanne’s announcement Monday, the Wisconsin Department of Justice’s Division of Criminal Investigation released a vast library of documents, including a 1,602-page investigative report, a 12-page cover letter, and 41 digital records including videos and photos collected after the shooting.
 The documents also include detailed diagrams, information about the weather, warrants, and pages of interviews with people who knew the student or were there that day.
 One teacher described him as “quirky” but said he appeared to interact well with his peers.

 As the officer exited the parking lot turning right onto E. Garfield Street he observed an individual, with what appeared to be a rifle, pulling on a door of the middle school.
 The officer indicated the subject was wearing an oversized green jacket and tattered pants.
 The subject appeared to be an adolescent but the officer couldn’t tell at the time if the subject was male or female.
 The subject had what appeared to be a black rifle with a synthetic stock, black barrel.
 The officer feared the subject would get into the middle school and harm students inside.
 The officer stopped his squad facing eastbound on E. Garfield Street and exited with his rifle.
 At this time the officer was approximately 40 to 50 yards from the subject and was standing on the driver’s side of the squad.
 The officer immediately began to yell commands to the subject to drop the rifle and to move away from the school.